 Alder Commons Members are people of all ages!
 Young people of any age can attend without a parent so long as another adult Member has been designated as their caretaker.
 Designated caretakers can look after 3 non-family-member kids at most.

 Members who are 10 years or older may be present at Alder Commons without a caretaker if they don’t need significant support from Staff, and with consent from them and their family.
+Some of the young people in our community are homeschoolers and unschoolers, while others join us outside of school hours.

 It’s our mission to make membership financially accessible to anyone who’s interested in becoming a member.
 With this in mind, we don’t ask anyone to justify the amount they decide to pay for membership.
 During onboarding, a member is able to enter the amount (minimum $15) they feel comfortable paying each month on our website.
 If your situation changes and you’re able to pay more or less, just let a staff member know the new amount you want to pay and we’ll update it for you.